kls0103/ANA-515-Assignment-4/README.md

 # ANA-515-Assignment-4

-Assignment 4 for ANA 515 McDaniel College
+Uber Pick Up Data ANA 515 Assignment 3

-The R MarkDown HTML and R script are for Assignment 4 in ANA 515 at McDaniel College.
+This HTML R Markdown File and R Script was created for McDaniel's ANA 515 Assignment 4.
+It uses data obtained by FiveThirty Eight contanining information from 4.5 million Uber Pick Ups from April 2014 to September 2014.
+The data is contained in large CSV files that were unable to upload to this repository.
+The only file small enough to upload was the April 2014 data.